This leaflet gives some general tips on how to reduce stress. However, see a doctor if you develop persistent anxiety symptoms.

 Stress is difficult to define or measure.
-Some people thrive on a busy lifestyle and are able to cope well with life crises.
-Other people feel tensed or stressed by the slightest deviation from their set daily routine.
-Many people fall somewhere in between, but may have periods when levels of stress increase.
-Tell-tale signs of stress building up include:
+Some people thrive on a busy lifestyle and are able to cope well with daily stresses.
+Other people feel tensed or stressed by the slightest change from their set daily routine.
+Most people fall somewhere in between, but may have periods when levels of stress increase.
+Telltale signs of stress building up include:

 - Not being able to sleep properly with worries going through your mind.

 - Being impatient or irritable at minor problems.

 - Not being able to concentrate due to many things going through your mind.